 Never say never

-You can't change human nature.
+You can't chan

 I was talking to a couple of people last night about something that happened back in 07 and in the course of retrieving the threads involved so we could all have a laugh about it, I noticed something; everyone in the thread was mostly being cool to each other.
 There was some nastiness, but it was subtle.

 It reminded me of when LUE disbanded, and NPO gov turned out to hail them and remark on how the fighting had brought them closer.
-Seems to me you just don't see that anymore, and it's a shame, because it makes for a good forum atmosphere and good playing experience.
+Seems to me you just don't see that anymore, and it's a shame,

 To say holy crap I give no !@#$ about the Casey Anthony trial and don't understand why any of you do.
 The kid was irrelevant to humanity and so is her mom.
 More relevant and useful people died today, and will have died tomorrow, and no one is crying about that.